IBM/ada/README.md

 # Business context

 Stuck pods may become a huge pain for developers: whenever they happen, they always demand attention.
-Based on that, ADA was born to provide historical data about runtime.
+Based on that, ADA was born to provide historical data about duration.
 It means ADA enables you to identify if a pod is taking longer than it should, and then make quick decisions.

 ADA can be fully decoupled from your code, which is great when you use an autoscaling tool to host it.